A word on appropriate music for weddings…

 Changes to the musical selections or requests to add incremental cantors or instrumentalists can be made at any time with no fee.

 Unfortunately, due to the high number of weddings that are performed at Old St. Patrick’s, it is policy that guest musicians (not on the approved musician roster) are not allowed.
-This is to insure the quality of music that Old St. Patrick’s is known for, and to make your wedding day go as smoothly and flawlessly as possible.
+This is to ensure the quality of music that Old St. Patrick’s is known for, and to make your wedding day go as smoothly and flawlessly as possible.
 Thank you, in advance, for your understanding.